$\gamma$-hadron spectra in p + Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: -hadron spectra and CNM effects

 Similarly, $\gamma^{\rm dir}$-hadron and direct photon spectra in 0 - 10\% Pb + Pb collisions at $\sqrt{s_{\rm NN}}=2.76$ TeV and in 0 - 10\% p + Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV are shown in the left and right panels, respectively, of Fig. \ref{fig:CNM-pb-ppb}.
-Results for Pb + Pb collisions at 5.02 TeV are almost the same as at 2.76 TeV.
-The $\gamma^{\rm dir}$-hadron suppression factors $J_{PbPb}^{\gamma h}$ and $J_{pPb}^{\gamma h}$ with $12<p_{\rm T}^{\gamma}<40$ GeV/$c$ (without normalization by trigger photon yields) as a function of $z_{\rm T}$ approximately equal to one shown in the upper panels of Fig. \ref{fig:CNM-pb-ppb}.
-The direct photon suppression factor $R^{\gamma}$ is smaller than one with $p_{\rm T}^{\gamma}<35$ GeV/$c$ both in Pb + Pb and p + Pb collisions.
-At an average value of photon trigger transverse momentum $p_{\rm T}^{\gamma}=26$ GeV/$c$, the direct photon spectrum has a suppression of about 10\% which causes the $\gamma$-hadron suppression factor $I^{\gamma h}$ becoming a little larger than one.
-One can conclude that the medium modification factors $I_{PbPb}^{\gamma h}$ and $I_{pPb}^{\gamma h}$ for the hadron spectra per trigger photon will be slightly enhanced at small $p_{\rm T}^{\gamma}$ by the CNM effects.
-At very high $p_{\rm T}^{\gamma}$, the CNM effect has no influence on $\gamma$-hadron spectra in mid-rapidity \cite{Ma:2018tjv} in both A + A and p + A collisions.
+We have also calculated the nuclear modification of $\gamma$-hadron spectra due to CNM effect in Pb + Pb collisions at 5.02 TeV.
+The result is very similar to that in Pb + Pb collisions at $\sqrt{s_{\rm NN}}=2.76$ TeV as shown in Fig. \ref{fig:CNM-pb-ppb}.
+The $\gamma^{\rm dir}$-hadron cold nuclear modification factors $J_{PbPb}^{\gamma h}$ and $J_{pPb}^{\gamma h}$ with $12<p_{\rm T}^{\gamma}<40$ GeV/$c$ (without normalization by the trigger photon yields) as a function of $z_{\rm T}$ are approximately equal to one as shown in the upper panels of Fig. \ref{fig:CNM-pb-ppb}.
+The direct photon modification factor $R^{\gamma}$ due to cold nuclear effect is smaller than one for $p_{\rm T}^{\gamma}<35$ GeV/$c$ both in Pb + Pb and p + Pb collisions, where the Bjorken $x$ of the initial-state parton falls in the region of nuclear shadowing \cite{Eskola:2016oht,Eskola:2009uj}.
+At an average value of photon trigger transverse momentum $p_{\rm T}^{\gamma}=26$ GeV/$c$, the direct photon spectrum has a suppression of about 10\% which causes the $\gamma$-hadron modification factor $I^{\gamma h}$ becoming a little larger than one.
+As supplements to Fig. \ref{fig:CNM-AuAu} and \ref{fig:CNM-pb-ppb}, we show the corresponding $I_{AA}^{\gamma h}$ and $I_{pPb}^{\gamma h}$ with only CNM effect in Appendix A. One can conclude that the medium modification factors $I_{PbPb}^{\gamma h}$ and $I_{pPb}^{\gamma h}$ for the hadron spectra per trigger photon will be slightly enhanced at small $p_{\rm T}^{\gamma}$ by the CNM effects.
+At very high $p_{\rm T}^{\gamma}$, the CNM effect has no notable influence on $\gamma$-hadron spectra in mid-rapidity \cite{Dai:2013xca,Ma:2018tjv} in both A + A and p + A collisions.

+From the above numerical calculations, the effect of cold nuclear matter only leads to a slight enhancement of the $\gamma$-hadron spectra at intermediate $p_{\rm T}^{\gamma}<35$ GeV/$c$.
+The suppressions of $\gamma$-triggered hadron spectra should be mainly caused by parton energy loss if it is observed in A + A or in p + A collisions.

 \begin{widetext}

 \end{widetext}